bbaum11/internship2025_stuff/k8s_salt/readme.md

 the gitlab runner is deployed to the kubernetes cluster using the helm chart. however, instead of applying the chart normally with the helm cli tool, it is instead deployed as a manifest using rke2's HelmChart crd. the main gitlab runner container image has been modified to add a ca trust certificate so that it can properly operate with custom certificates. for the helm chart, in order to comply with the rke2 cis profile's podSecurity requirements, the values.yaml has added a patch to each of the containers that the runner uses to configure their podSecurity.
 Lastly, in order to circumvent the isssue with coreDNS (details below), the gitlab server is added as a host alias to each of the pods.

 ## Security Implications
 In order for RKE2 to operate without issues, firewalld, which interferes with canal's networking, must be disabled. iptables, which canal manages, still runs on the host node.
 With the gitlab runners, because they are essentially reverse shells, they introduce another potential vulnerability.
+Additionally, there are some secrets stored in plain text in the manifests on the server node (such as the gitlab runner registration token), which requires those files to be secured and potentially encrypted.

 ## Maintenance
 the following tools are used to manage the cluster. both require the KUBECONFIG environment variable to be set to `/etc/rancher/rke2/rke2.yaml`.
+- **rke2-killall.sh**
+ - this script (located in `/usr/local/bin`) stops all rke2 processes, and can be useful when trying to restart processes when there's errors not fixed by restarting the systemd service.
 - **Kubectl**
   - this is the standard kubectl executable, but it is located in the `/var/lib/rancher/rke2/bin`
   - while resources can be created and deleted with this, it is *not* recommended to try to delete any resources deployed from `/var/lib/rancher/rke2/server/manifests`, as this will cause issues with removing the namespace.